 Table 8 below reports the losses thus obtained for each regime and each CB style, as well as the losses relative to the MER+CC regime and the ranking of the regimes for each CB style.
 For all the CB styles, the lowest loss was obtained with the MER+CC and the second lowest loss was obtained with the MER regime, with an increase in loss as little as 5% (for style A) and as high as 40% (for style B).
 The third and fourth lowest losses, however, vary with the CB style.
 Style A gave the PER+CC regime as third in the ranking, and the FER+CC regime fourth.
 This order is inverted for styles B, C, and D. Hence, giving up either the interest rate or the nominal depreciation rule, implies increases in loss of at least 50% and as high as 570%.
 For all styles the simple CC regime (in which the only policy rule is the tax/subsidy scheme) obtained the fifth highest loss.
-The last two places in the ranking for styles A, C and D whereas the PER regime is last for style B. Table 9 shows the optimal coefficients in the simple policy rules obtained for each regime and style.
+The last two places in the ranking are obtained by the FER and PER regimes: the FER regime is last in the ranking for styles A, C and D whereas the PER regime is last for style B. Table 9 shows the optimal coefficients in the simple policy rules obtained for each regime and style.